Nutrition and Detoxification

 What to Avoid

 Fundamentally everyone needs real food.
 If you eat real food you will support real health.
 This is not rocket science.
 What do we mean by real food?
 We mean unprocessed food as it comes to us from nature.
-Almost all unprocessed food is nutrient dense and calorie poor.
-Conversely most foods that are processed are calorie dense and nutrient poor.
-It has been repeatedly shown that these processed calorie dense foods are destructive to our health.
-Again, “Real” foods are nutrient dense.
-“Unreal” or processed foods are calorie dense.
+Almost all unprocessed food is nutrient rich and calorie poor.
+Conversely most foods that are processed are calorie rich and nutrient poor.
+It has been repeatedly shown that these processed calorie rich foods are destructive to our health.
+Again, “Real” foods are nutrient rich.
+“Unreal” or processed foods are calorie rich.

 While avoiding processed food, it is good to be aware that the most consumed process food is sugar.
 We’re not talking about the sugar that occurs naturally in a carrot or an apple but the sugar that is removed from foods, concentrated, and then added into soda’s, packaged foods, other processed foods, or is in our sugar bowl.
 How bad is sugar?
 Think about this: simply by adding a radioactive tag to sugar the medical profession is able to scan and measure the size of cancerous tumors in the body (this is called a PET scan).
 We have known since the 1930’s that cancer cells live primarily on sugar and not primarily on oxygen as our other cells do.
 Perhaps some day soon people will wake up and avoid all processed sugar.

-Because many or all of the nutrients needed to metabolize sugar have been taken away when sugar is isolated and removed from foods, when we consume this sugar (added from the sugar bowl or in processed foods) we do not receive the nutrients needed to metabolize it ( they have been taken away).
+Many or all of the nutrients needed to metabolize sugar have been taken away when sugar is isolated and removed from whole foods.
+When we consume this sugar (added from the sugar bowl or in processed foods) we do not receive the nutrients needed to metabolize it ( they have been taken away).
 This results in the depletion of these nutrients which our bodies need to function properly.
 These nutrients are necessary for the healthy function of many parts of our metabolism and not just for metabolizing sugar.
 So consuming processed sugar may result in weakened health overall and greater craving for sweets.

 Why more craving for sweets?
 Because in nature, the whole, unprocessed sweeter foods would have contained these depleted nutrients, so our bodies think that by consuming something sweet we will get these nutrients.
 But if we eat sugar and other processed foods we don’t get the nutrients that were processed out.
 Our bodies, however, expecting to get these nutrients in a naturally sweet food continue to crave something sweet.
 For some people this craving can become very strong.
 Studies have shown processed sugar to be more addictive than cocaine.

 Caffeine is another substance that can challenge our good health.
 While a person may feel good for a short time after consuming it, the long term effect is different.
-The reason some people get a headache or feel bad when they stop coffee and caffeine is that they are “detoxifying”.
+Some people get a headache or feel bad when they stop coffee and caffeine.
+This is because they are “detoxifying”.
 Think about it.
 If you have to “detoxify” from something then by definition it must have been toxic for you.

-Caffeine is generally recognized to be a stimulant, not a food.
-It stimulates us.
-It doesn’t feed us.
-Here is an example of what that means for our daily energy: If you squeeze a sponge tightly (stimulate it) a burst of water comes out, but it is then left depleted of water.
+Caffeine is generally recognized to be a stimulant.
+It is not a food but a stimulant.
+It doesn’t feed us but it does stimulate our system.
+Here is an example of what that means for our daily energy: If you squeeze a sponge tightly (stimulate it) a burst of water comes out, but the sponge is then left depleted of water.
 Then the only way you can get any water out is to again squeeze the sponge tightly.
 A small or gentle squeeze will do nothing.
 The only way to re-saturate the sponge again is to pour more water into the it while you STOP giving it tight squeezes.
 If you continue giving the sponge tight squeezes the sponge will stay depleted not matter how much water you pour onto it.

 In the same way, as long as we keep stimulating (squeezing energy out of) our systems with caffeine we will continue to be depleted of our full and vibrant energy and we will need more caffeine just to do what we would normally have done without it.
 To rebuild from such a depletion it should be obvious that the depleting agent, caffeine, needs to be avoided completely.
 Then, with good nutrition our bodies can rebuild and we can have full and strong energy again.